Peter Bottomley: Backbencher

 Bottomley contested the Vauxhall constituency at the 1973 GLC election and Woolwich West parliamentary seat at the February and October general elections of 1974, failing to defeat the sitting Labour MP William Hamling.
 Hamling died on 20 March 1975, and in the space of 18 months, Bottomley faced the electors of Woolwich West for a third time at the by-election on 26 June 1975.
 At this by-election he was elected as MP for Woolwich West with 48.8% of the vote and a majority of 2,382.

 From 1978 Bottomley served as the President of the Conservative Trade Unionists for two years, Bottomley becoming a Trustee of Christian Aid in 1978 until 1984.
-In 1978, as a member of the Parliamentary Human Rights Group, he campaigned to prevent or to delay the anticipated assassination of Archbishop Óscar Romero and represented the British Council of Churches at the Saint’s funeral in El Salvador in 1980 when 14 people died around him.
+In 1978, as a member of the Parliamentary Human Rights Group, he campaigned to prevent the anticipated assassination of Archbishop Óscar Romero and represented the British Council of Churches at the Saint’s funeral in El Salvador in 1980 when 14 people died around him.
 In 1979, days before the fall of the Labour Government, he made a visit to Washington, D.C., to indicate that Margaret Thatcher, were she to become Prime Minister, would not lift sanctions on Southern Rhodesia nor recognise the government of Bishop Abel Muzorewa.
 He was for some years a member of the Conservative Monday Club as well as a member of the Bow Group and Tory Reform Group.

 At the 1979 general election, Bottomley was returned as MP for Woolwich West with a decreased vote share of 47.3% and an increased majority of 2,609.

 Chairman of the Church of England's Children's Society, a Trustee of Mind and of Nacro and a policy committee member of One Parent Families, Bottomley served with Dr John Sentamu on the successor committee to the Archbishop of Canterbury's commission that produced the report Faith in the City, and chaired the Churches' Review Group on the Churches' Main Committee.
 He was a member of the Ecclesiastical Committee and served as the Parliamentary Warden of St Margaret's Church, Westminster.
 He led the United Kingdom delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE).
 He is an Honorary Vice-President of WATCH (Women and the Church), supporting full equal acceptance of females.

 In 1982, Bottomley was appointed Parliamentary Private Secretary (PPS) to the Minister of State in the Foreign and Commonwealth Office, Cranley Onslow.
 At the 1983 general election, Bottomley's constituency of Woolwich West was subject to boundary changes and renamed Eltham; he won the new seat with 47.9% of the vote and a majority of 7,592.
 Following the election, Peter Bottomley became PPS to the Secretary of State in the Department of Health and Social Security, Norman Fowler.